wcountiss/baseballpitch/Readme.txt

 Tagging Throws on Tagging Chart team logo detection and placement in upper-right

-Player Roster
-  *Wants the roster to be able to extend down further

 ****************** Ben - Meeting - *************************
 Feb 11th 2016